pandoc-jp/pandoc-doc-ja/users-guide.rst

 enabled by default in
    ``markdown``, ``muse``

-The default algorithm used to derive the identifier from the header text
+The default algorithm used to derive the identifier from the heading text is:
-is:

 -  Remove all formatting, links, etc.
 -  Remove all footnotes.
--  Remove all punctuation, except underscores, hyphens, and periods.
+-  Remove all non-alphanumeric characters, except underscores, hyphens, and periods.
 -  Replace all spaces and newlines with hyphens.
 -  Convert all alphabetic characters to lowercase.
 -  Remove everything up to the first letter (identifiers may not begin